mozilla/activate.mozilla.community/_pages/community-participation-guidelines.md

 **3.Face to Face**

-Come together to discuss the CPG draft feedback with Mozilla's D&I Lead Mozilla Shapiro.
+Come together to discuss the CPG draft feedback with Mozilla's D&I Lead Larissa Shapiro.
 The purpose of this call is to give you an opportunity to ask questions, provide insights and gain greater understanding of our role as a community in evolving this draft through feedback - and our goals for growing healthy communities.

 You can sign up for a call using calendly.
 Please select one of: